WR3 | Syllabus

 Writing 3 continues our focus on inquiry, critical thinking, and argumentation.
 The course additionally involves an introduction to academic research.
 Our libraries hold an impressive collection of traditional and electronic research tools as well as hundreds of thousands of books, journal articles, and assorted media.
 Navigating this ocean of information can be intimidating; however, excellent research skills are fundamental to your academic training.
 Therefore, we will spend a significant amount of time learning how to perform academic research and use our library resources effectively.
 By the end of this course, you should be able to do the following:

-1. Formulate research questions that may be used to guide a research process.
+- Formulate research questions and keywords that may be used to guide a research process.

 Required Texts